Stephen C. Cristofori

 Budget Analyst for 4-major programs totaling $145M; recorded and tracked over 200 humanitarian projects building 36 schools, purchasing 21 ambulances, 16K meters of roads 11 water systems & supported US personnel while supporting Operation Iraqi Freedom.
 Recognized by Senior DoD leadership for outstanding service with the Bronze Star Medal• Coordinated with 20+ project managers throughout Iraq to transition monthly budget to annual submission to support 500-member unit responsible for training and equipping Iraqi military and police• Tirelessly worked with program managers providing funds leading to the capture of 6 insurgents, 7 weapons caches saving numerous Iraqi and Coalition personnel• Led funding efforts for construction of a 200+ member civilian police training headquarters & 130-member ministry of defense advisory team into a more secure facility and reducing the Coalition footprint• Project lead for constructing a hardened organizational dining facility; oversaw construction, procurement of appliances and sustenance; project completed on-time and on-budget

-Stephen C. Cristofori Skills
+Stephen C. Cristofori education

-Frequently Asked Questions about Stephen C. Cristofori
+Frequently asked questions about Stephen C. Cristofori

 What company does Stephen C. Cristofori work for?

-Stephen C. Cristofori works for Unlisted
+Stephen C. Cristofori works for Unlisted.

 What is Stephen C. Cristofori's email address?